 Diet during your treatment

 Once your teeth have settled and you are more used to your brace, you should be able to return to a normal diet.
 However there are certain foods that should be avoided such as crusty bread, pizza crusts, un-popped popcorn kernels and hard or chewy sweets.
 Anything that you would normally bite off with your front teeth or could cause a breakage should be cut or torn into small bite-sized pieces and placed to the back teeth to be chewed.
 This would include bananas, apples, sandwiches and pizza.
 Foods like corn on the cob or meat on the bone should be cut off to be eaten.
-You may find that foods with nuts or seeds in will become lodged in your brace so it may be easier to avoid these foods and eat foods without these.

 Avoid sugary foods and fizzy drinks, especially between meals.
 Sugary foods are usually stick and hard to clean off.
 Fizzy drinks (including carbonated water) are acidic and this will weaken the enamel of your teeth.